aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

 ## Functionality

-Applies the AMP add-on to an Amazon EKS cluster.
+Applies the Amazon Managed Service for Prometheus (AMP) add-on to an Amazon EKS cluster.